Offering stipends vs. salary increases vs. HRAs

 Do you have to pay taxes on stipends?

-Like regular direct compensation, the IRS considers many stipends taxable income.
+Like regular direct compensation, the Internal Revenue Service (IRS) considers many stipends taxable income.
 You may also be responsible for any payroll taxes associated with this extra income.
-Any stipend amount you pay out to employees should be reflected as an extra line item on your employees’ paychecks2.
+Any stipend amount you pay out to employees should reflect as an extra line item on your employees' paychecks.

-Generally, the IRS also requires employers to withhold Social Security and Medicare taxes from employees' wages.
-Business owners must pay their share as well3.
+Generally, IRS guidelines also require employers to withhold Social Security and Medicare taxes from employees' wages.
+Business owners must pay their share as well2.

 Employees must pay federal income taxes on stipend money.
 Federal income tax calculations use the wages earned over the pay period and Form W-4 details.
 The employee will also cover local and state taxes.